 Example:

-Many social networking sites are using AJAX to put their content on their web pages- including Google Plus and Twitter.
+Many social networking sites use AJAX to put their content on their web pages- including Google Plus and Twitter.

 How many links come to this page?